 Blue-green algae is widely available in the form of supplements, alongside other types of algae as well.
 Algae supplements can be a convenient way to add more nutrients into your lifestyle, especially if you follow a plant-based diet.

-Here at iwi, we use algae oil made from the green algae Nannochloropsis as a plant-based source of EPA and DHA to support overall health and wellness.
+Here at iwi life, we use algae oil made from the green algae Nannochloropsis as a plant-based source of EPA and DHA to support overall health and wellness.

 What Are the Different Types of Blue-Green and Green Algae?